The Arizona Project: Investigative Reporters and Editors, Inc. (IRE)

 Coincidentally, the newly established IRE had scheduled their first national conference just days after the bombing, and as a result, the meeting was abuzz with different ideas and theories concerning the attack.
 News of Bolles' murder shocked reporters, "and particularly those of us in the field of investigative reporting," said experienced investigative reporter Clark Mollenhoff.
 "For years we had proceeded about our business ignoring threats to our lives and our job, more or less assuming that the bosses of organised crime and politics would 'be too smart' to kill a reporter or editor and stir up the whole journalistic community."

 The community of journalists were unsurprisingly rattled, projecting fears that subjects of other investigations around the country may be encouraged to act violently toward investigating reporters following the attack on Bolles.
-After days of discussion, it was decided the best course of action to defend what they considered an assault on press freedom – as well as to signal to the world that reporters could not be muzzled – was to form a team to continue Bolles's work.
+After days of discussion, it was decided the best course of action to defend what they considered an assault on press freedom – as well as to signal to the world that reporters could not be muzzled – was to form a team to continue Bolles' work.

-Robert Greene was to lead the team on behalf of the IRE, and stated that "the purpose of such an investigation would not have as its direct aim the solution of Bolles's assassination.
+Robert Greene was to lead the team on behalf of the IRE, and stated that "the purpose of such an investigation would not have as its direct aim the solution of Bolles' assassination.
 The point would be to expose the political-land fraud-mob structure of Arizona...
 For all of us – particularly newspapers with high investigative profiles – this is eminently self-serving.
 We are buying life insurance for our own reporters."